jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

   * Advanced configuration: properties inside the configuration file can reference environment variables.
 This enables you to set up only one configuration file that addresses different behaviors (depending on the environment variables).
 See [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
 * With command line arguments.
 See [Discovery Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).

-### Create your configuration

-To create an  an `env_vars` file, see [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
-Download the zip file:
+### Installing the agent

+First step is to download the zip file from Axway public repository the latest version using the following command:

 ```
 curl -L "https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip" -o discovery_agent-latest.zip
 ```

+Secondly, you unzip the file to obtain two files:

+* the agent binary: discovery_agent
+* the agent template configuration file: discovery_agent.yaml

+### Personalizing your agent configuration file

+To create an  an `env_vars` file, see [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
+Download the zip file:

 The Discovery Agent config yaml and Discovery Agent executable are included.